Romantic relationships – how to navigate them

 Online dating fatigue

 Sadly, online dating can wear you out.
 Whilst it’s never been easier to date others, it’s also never been harder!
-I hear from many disillusioned clients and friends about their online dating woes.
+I hear from many disillusioned clients and friends about their online dating woes in their search for a romantic relationship.
 Men tell of sending out many messages and not getting one reply and women complain if men only “wanting one thing”.
 Two individuals meet with high expectations and a lot of pressure to make it work in one meeting as opposed to the old fashioned way of meeting someone through a friend or through work.
 This traditional ways allows for more time to get to know each other without any pressure to give ‘romantic’ feedback straight away.

 In general, I have found that meeting people the traditional ways leads to more satisfying relationships.
 Of course, there are many online dating success stories but with online dating there is ana cceptance of the rushed status quo and the odea that everyone you meet is probably also talking to a few other people simulatenously.